Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of galaxy properties on broad-band colours

 \subsection{Nebular emission}

 The impact of nebular emission lines on broad-band colours is more important for galaxies with low metallicities, large SFRs, and at high redshift \citep[e.g.,][]{Conroy2013}.
-The influence of nebular emission on any particular colour has a dramatic dependence on redshift because the observed wavelength of nebular emission lines scales in proportion to $1+z$.
+The influence of nebular emission on any particular colour has a dramatic dependence on redshift because the filter in which a specific emission line falls changes as the central wavelength of such line increases with redshift.
 The introduction of nebular emission lines thus results in some broad-band colours getting redder while others bluer; this is in contrast to variations in IMF, metallicity, and dust attenuation, because changes in these other properties systematically shift all colours towards the blue or red.
 In what follows, we first study the impact of nebular emission lines on broad-band colours at $z=0.03$; we then address the effect of considering different emission line ratios.

 In \galaxpy, the luminosity of nebular emission lines is proportional to the star formation rate of a galaxy; therefore, we expect the colours of star-forming galaxies to be more strongly influenced by nebular emission than those of quenched galaxies.
 Indeed, the median difference between u-g and g-r colours produced with and without considering emission lines for star-forming (quenched) galaxies is -44.7 and 22.1 mmag (-9.7 and 1.1 mmag), respectively, where we model emission lines using $Z_{\rm ISM}=0.001$ and $\log_{10}U_S=-3.5$.
 This general trend can be seen in the bottom-middle and bottom-right panels of Fig.~\ref{fig:diff_params}; galaxies with bluer (redder) colours are more (less) affected by nebular emission lines.
 On the other hand, the impact of nebular emission lines on broad-band colours is weaker relative to that of both metallicity and dust attenuation.